GSA/digitalgov.gov/content/topics/robotic-process-automation/_index.md

 # Curated list of content, can be internal or external links
 featured_links:
-  title: "Robotics process automation: Essential knowledge"
+  title: "Robotic process automation: Essential knowledge"
   resources:
   - title: "5 tips for implementing citizen development in your RPA program"
     summary: "Explore best practices for federal robotic process automation programs looking to operationalize citizen developers."